-PayPal is one of the largest online payment processors in the world.
-It effectively acts as a ‘middleman’ between buyers and sellers, enabling users to transfer money safely through its digital platform.
+As one of the largest online payment processors in the world, PayPal effectively acts as a ‘middleman’ between buyers and sellers, enabling users to transfer money safely through its digital platform.

 Like most other major online financial services providers, PayPal uses a range of security tools like data encryption and anti-fraud technology to protect its users from fraud and prevent scams.
 However, criminals keen to exploit this global mass market have found cunning ways to get around these security measures.

 PayPal scams come in many different forms and typically include phishing emails, spoofed websites, suspicious links, and malicious posts on social media.
 They are designed to look like official correspondence from the company and the aim is to trick as many users as possible into disclosing sensitive information.

 New variations of these scams are emerging all the time, but we’ve listed 4 of the most common PayPal scams you’re likely to encounter.

 Scam 1: Phishing emails – A problem with your account

 This is the most common type of PayPal scam used to trick people into clicking on malicious links.
 Fraudsters will send you an email to warn you about a problem on your account.
 Different variations of this may include ‘Your account is about to be suspended’, ‘verify your account’ or ‘suspicious activity has been detected on your account’.
 All are used to illicit an immediate response and the link will either infect your device with malware or it will direct you to a phishing website that has been set up to harvest your details.

 Scam 2: Phishing website